ezgi-c/reading-notes/README.md

 - Remember to take a break when stuck and come back later to a challenge.
 - Remember to see criticism as an opportunity for growth rather than as evidence of not being good at something.

+### About me
+My name is Ezgi.
+I am a mom of one human and 2 fur babies.
+I love to solve problems and be creative.